 Medical Device Innovation Consortium (MDIC), through its public-private partnership, aims to accelerate and improve patient access to innovative, high-quality, safe, and cost-effective medical technologies.

-Members of MDIC share a vision of providing U.S. patients with timely access to high-quality, safe and effective medical devices.
+Members of MDIC share a vision of a world with timely access to safe and cost-effective medical innovations to improve patients’ lives.

 MDIC is the first-ever public-private partnership (PPP) created with the sole objective of advancing medical device regulatory science.